AdaCore/spark2014/docs/lrm/source/subprograms.rst

 Ghost Functions
 ---------------

-Ghost functions are intended for use in discharging proof obligations and in making it easier to express assertions about a program.
+Ghost functions are intended for use in discharging verification conditions and in making it easier to express assertions about a program.
 The essential property of ghost functions is that they have no effect on the dynamic behavior of a valid SPARK program other than, depending on the assertion policy, the execution